earthjs/earthjs/README.md

 # Earthjs
 D3 Earth JS

-earthjs.js is a javascript library for easy building orthographic of earth using D3.v4.
-This library was originally inspired by [planetary.js](https://github.com/BinaryMuse/planetary.js) and [Faux-3d Shaded Globe](http://bl.ocks.org/dwtkns/4686432).
-Both library & sample code  was created using early version of D3(v3).
+Earthjs.js is a javascript library for easy building earth orthographic.
+Originally inspired by [planetary.js](https://github.com/BinaryMuse/planetary.js) (canvas) and [Faux-3d Shaded Globe](http://bl.ocks.org/dwtkns/4686432) (svg) and it was created using early version of D3.v3.

-To make it easy of a new comer of D3.v4 use and build awesome orthographic globe, this library was created with plugins architecture.
+To make it easy for D3.v4 users to create (svg) orthographic globe, this library was created with plugins architecture in mind.
+Svg graphic components will be automatically created when user register the plugins.

-## Internal plugins
+## Internal Plugins
-Selected plugins bundled into earthjs.js library:
+Selected plugins bundled into library:

 * versorDragPlugin,
 * wheelZoomPlugin,